sajokanya/sample-doc-md/faq.md

 ### Can I get a refund?

-CloudSync Pro offers a 30-day money-back guarantee for new subscribers.
+Cirrus Sync offers a 30-day money-back guarantee for new subscribers.
 Contact support with your account details to request a refund within 30 days of initial purchase.

 ### How do I delete my account?